spring-attic/flight627/README.md

 ## Running the prototype

+### Running the node-js server

   The node.js-based server can be found in the "node.server" folder.
-In that folder, you install the needed node dependencies:
+Switch to that directory and install the necessary dependencies via npm:

   ```
   npm install
   ```

-  Now you can start the node app:
+  Then you can star the node.js server application:

   ```
   npm start
   ```

-  The Eclipse plugin can be found in the folder "eclipse-plugin" and is just an Eclipse project at the moment.
+  This runs the node.js-based messaging server that does not only contain the websocket-based messaging implementation, but also an in-memory backup repository that keeps track of connected projects.

+  In case you have a MongoDB running, the in-memory repository is replaced by a MongoDB-based implementation that reads and writes your projects from/to a MongoDB database.

+### Running the Eclipse plugin

-  That means you have to import it into a workspace and start a runtime workbench from there.
+  At the moment there is no update site available from which you can install the Eclipse plugins into an existing Eclipse installation.
+Instead you have to import all three projects into a workspace and start a runtime workbench from there.

+  So please import all three Eclipse projects into an empty workspace.
+There is a forth project that is called "eclipse.releng" that contains a target platform definition.
+Please import that project as well and set the contained target definition as your target platform.
+After that everything should compile fine.

+  If you want the JDT service to run inside your Eclipse IDE (instead of as a headless service), you should set a start level of 4 and auto-start:true for the org.eclipse.flux.jdt.service bundle in your launch configuration.
+This will startup all the JDT services inside your Eclipse IDE.

   In case you target the locally running node server, you don't have to specify anything.
 The node server will listen on port 3000 and the Eclipse plugin will use http://localhost:3000 for all the server communication.
 In case you have the server running somewhere else, you can set this system property in the